Open water swimming at the 2025 World Aquatics Championships – Men's 3 km knockout sprint: Final

 The final was held at 11:00.
-Wellbrock led from beginning to end to win with a time of 5:46.0.
+Wellbrock led from the beginning to the end to win with a time of 5:46.0.
 Betlehem was chasing him for most of the race, and he finished in second with 5:47.7.
 Olivier finished third with 5:51.1, over seven seconds ahead of Paltrinieri in fourth.

 Wellbrock's win, along with his wins in the 5 km and 10 km, meant he had won all the individual open water swimming events at the Championships.
 He also won every stage of the knockout event, meaning he hadn't yet lost a race.
 This win also made him the first athlete to win three open water swimming golds at a World Championships.

 The athletes generally said they enjoyed the new racing format.
 Betlehem said he was "very happy" with the format, while Wellbrock said "it was so much fun, especially at the end, when I could just jump in and go all out."